syncfusion-content/javascript-docs/js/api/ejGantt.md

 ### holidays `array`
 {:#members:holidays}

-Collection of holidays with date, background and label information to be displayed in gantt.
+Collection of holidays with date, background and label information to be displayed in Gantt.

 #### Default Value: